New Heating Systems

 - None 1%

 You will probably want to replace your existing system with a new one of the same type.
-This is usually the most sensible option, because fewer parts for the entire house-wide system have to be replaced.
+This is usually the most sensible option because fewer parts of the house-wide system must be replaced.

-For example, switching from a warm-air furnace or heat pump to a hot-water system would require installation of a new hot-water distribution system.
+For example, switching from a warm-air furnace or heat pump to a hot-water system would require installing a new hot-water distribution system.

-Air systems use ductwork and water systems use piping.
-Some of the system types, such as built-in electric units and floor, wall, or pipeless furnaces; do not have any form of distribution.
+Air systems use ductwork, and water systems use piping.
+Some system types, such as built-in electric units and floor, wall, or pipeless furnaces, do not have any distribution.
 These are called unitary systems.
-Switching to a central furnace or hot-water system would require installation of a duct or pipe distribution system.
+Switching to a central furnace or hot-water system would require the installation of a duct or pipe distribution system.

-Some homeowners will choose to switch from a unitary to a central heating system.
-For example, if you are switching from electric baseboard heat to a more efficient heat pump; the new system will also have the added benefit of providing air conditioning in the summer.
+Some homeowners will switch from a unitary to a central heating system.
+For example, suppose you are switching from electric baseboard heat to a more efficient heat pump.
+In that case, the new system will also benefit from providing air conditioning in the summer.

-Another popular switch is from electric baseboard to a central gas or oil furnace.
-This change is made to reduce electric bills and provides and opportunity to add central air conditioning to a home.
-In the Northeast, homeowners often switch from electric baseboard heat to forced hot water.
-This is an economic choice—it is usually easier and less expensive to install the water distribution system than ductwork in an existing home.
+Another popular switch is from an electric baseboard to a central gas or oil furnace.
+This change reduces electric bills and provides an opportunity to add central air conditioning to a home.
+Homeowners often switch from electric baseboard heat to forced hot water in the Northeast.
+This is an economical choice—it is usually more accessible and less expensive to install the water distribution system than ductwork in an existing home.

-The common theme in the examples mentioned above is a tendency to get away from unitary electric heating systems.
-These systems can be the most expensive to operate; electric furnaces are actually worse than unitary systems.
-The only benefit to this type of unitary system is that you have individual room control so that you heat only the rooms that you occupy.
+The common theme in the abovementioned examples is a tendency to avoid unitary electric heating systems.
+These systems can be the most expensive to operate; electric furnaces are worse than unitary systems.
+The only benefit to this unitary system is that you have individual room control, so you heat only the rooms you occupy.
 In practice, this is not a realistic strategy for many homeowners.

-Looking at fuels other than electricity, it makes sense to switch from a unitary system to a central system.
+Looking at fuels other than electricity, switching from a unitary system to a central one makes sense.

-Notwithstanding the benefit of individual room control, when talking about fossil fuel fired equipment, a large central system tends to be more efficient than several small unitary systems.
-Going from a unitary to a central system also makes it easier to add central air conditioning and humidity control, both of which make occupants more comfortable and add value to the home.
+Notwithstanding the benefit of individual room control, a large central system tends to be more efficient than several small unitary systems when talking about fossil fuel-fired equipment.
+Going from a unitary to a central system also makes adding central air conditioning and humidity control easier, making occupants more comfortable and adding value to the home.

 Heating Controls

-A more sophisticated and energy efficient control is what is known as a warm weather shut down control.
-This control monitors the outside air temperature and if the outside air temperature is sufficiently high relative to the desired room temperature then the boiler does not provide any heat.
+A warm weather shutdown control is a more sophisticated and energy-efficient control.
+This control monitors the outside air temperature, and if it is sufficiently high relative to the desired room temperature, then the boiler does not provide any heat.

-If you are considering a new heating system contact Ottauquechee Plumbing & Heating and we can work with you to define the options and help you make a selection.
+If you are considering a new heating system, contact Ottauquechee Plumbing & Heating.
+We can help you define the options and make a selection.

-Please view our Heating System Contractor Selection Guide for some advice on what to look for when selecting a contractor to install your new heating system
+Please view our Heating System Contractor Selection Guide for advice on what to look for when selecting a contractor to install your new heating system.